-- A. Meet requirements for a three year non-renewable Temporary Certificate as stated on the Statement of Eligibility issued by DOE. - B. Present passing score on: - 1.
+- A. Meet requirements for a five year non-renewable Temporary Certificate as stated on the Statement of Eligibility issued by DOE. - B. Present passing score on: - 1.
 All parts of the General Knowledge Test; - a.
-Teachers issued a Temporary Certificate will have the validity period of the Temporary Certificate to demonstrate mastery of the General Knowledge Test for a Professional Certificate. - b.
-If a teacher has not met the General Knowledge requirements, a Temporary Certificate can be extended for 2 years if the certificate holder is rated highly effective in the immediate prior year's performance evaluation or has completed a 2 year mentorship program. - 2.
-Professional Education Test: - C. Completion of the Profession Educational Competencies (PEC's) - D. If you have not been in the new Department of Education portal, please go to www.fldoe.org and click on teacher certification to set up a new account.
+Teachers issued a Temporary Certificate will have the validity period of the Temporary Certificate to demonstrate mastery of the General Knowledge Test for a Professional Certificate. - 2.
+Professional Education Test; - C. Completion of the Profession Educational Competencies (PEC's) - D. If you have not been in the new Department of Education portal, please go to www.fldoe.org and click on teacher certification to set up a new account.